Iron +

 Science Says:

 1 tablespoon of sesame seeds contains nearly 2 mg of iron.
-When paired with vitamin C-rich foods, their iron becomes more bioavailable (Food Chemistry, 2007).
+Consumed with vitamin c items, garlic and onions increase the bioavailable.
+(Food Chemistry, 2007).

 Science Says: